Christian Scherer

+Christian Scherer (born in 1962) is a German-French business executive.
+He was the Chief Executive Officer of the Commercial Aircraft business of Airbus.

+Early life

-Christian Scherer (56 years old in 2018) is a German-French Business executive.
-Born in Duisburg, Germany, and raised in Toulouse, France, he holds an MBA Degree in international marketing from the University of Ottawa and graduated from the Ecole Supérieure de Commerce de Paris.
+Born in Duisburg, Germany, and raised in Toulouse, France, he holds an MBA in international marketing from the University of Ottawa and graduated from the Ecole Supérieure de Commerce de Paris.

+Career

 He started his career in 1984 at Airbus where he was Head of Contracts, Leasing Markets and Deputy Head of Sales as well as Head of Strategy and Future Programmes.
-At Airbus Defence and Space, he headed Marketing & Sales.
-He was appointed CEO of ATR in October 2016.
+He moved to Airbus Defence and Space in 2012 and headed Marketing & Sales there until 2015.

+In October 2016, he was appointed CEO of ATR.
 Schrerer returned to Airbus to replace Eric Schulz as Airbus' Chief Commercial Officer (CCO) on 13 September 2018.

+In January 2024, he became Chief Executive Officer of the Commercial Aircraft business of Airbus.
+On 30 October 2024, Airbus announced that Scherer would be replaced by Lars Wagner, who was previously the CEO of MTU Aero Engines, starting in 2026.